syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 As an alternative approach to the above methods, it is also possible to create your very own theme.
 For this, first you need to merge the resource whose key name should be "ControlName" + "Theme" based on the controls you are using e.g. SfChartTheme, SfTextInputLayoutTheme.
 You can find this key for each control in this [link](https://help.syncfusion.com/xamarin/themes/keys).
 Once it is done, you need to merge the required color resources with keys based on the UI elements which needs to be customized.
 You can find the keys and the UI elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

-Using this approach, you can create your own theme for all the controls or only the specifc controls which are needed.
+Using this approach, you can create your own theme for all the controls or only the specific controls which are needed.

 {% highlight xaml %}